-Exposure therapy for driving anxiety is dangerous
+Exposure therapy for driving anxiety can be dangerous

 As well as being a professional therapist, I have been a driving instructor for over 20 years.
-During this time I have taught over 1,000 people to drive with most of them having anxiety.
+During this time I have taught over 1,000 people to drive with many of them having anxiety.

 I’ve even had clients that have been told by doctors that no matter how scared they are, no matter how much they’re crying or freaking out, they have to just keep pushing and they’ll be fine.